Generic Name: butalbital, aspirin, caffeine, and codeine phosphate

-Butalbital, Aspirin, Caffeine, and Codeine Phosphate Capsules, USP is controlled by the Drug Enforcement Administration and is classified under Schedule III.
+Butalbital, Aspirin, Caffeine, and Codeine Phosphate Capsules, USP are controlled by the Drug Enforcement Administration and are classified under Schedule III.

 The toxic effects of acute overdosage of Butalbital, Aspirin, Caffeine, and Codeine Phosphate Capsules, USP are attributable mainly to the barbiturate and codeine components, and, to a lesser extent, aspirin.
 Because toxic effects of caffeine occur in very high dosages only, the possibility of significant caffeine toxicity from Butalbital, Aspirin, Caffeine, and Codeine Phosphate Capsules, USP overdosage is unlikely.

 Symptoms attributable to acute barbiturate poisoning include drowsiness, confusion, and coma; respiratory depression; hypotension; hypovolemic shock.
 Symptoms attributable to acute aspirin poisoning include hyperpnea; acid-base disturbances with development of metabolic acidosis; vomiting and abdominal pain; tinnitus, hyperthermia; hypoprothrombinemia; restlessness; delirium; convulsions.
 Acute caffeine poisoning may cause insomnia, restlessness, tremor, and delirium; tachycardia and extrasystoles.
 Symptoms of acute codeine poisoning include the opioid triad of: pinpoint pupils, marked depression of respiration, and loss of consciousness.
 Convulsions may occur.